 The film’s two biggest highlights are Donnie Yen as Chirrut Îmwe, a blind staff-wielding wushu warrior with an almost fanatical devotion to the Force, and Alan Tudyk as a reprogrammed Imperial enforcer droid who, equipped with a new autonomous identity, spits in the face of earnestness, ranking himself as a friend and a partner among his comrades before acting as a tool for their missions.
 Felicity Jones seems to exude the industrial-strength of a movie star, going above and beyond her less vividly-defined script.
 This is a problem that plagues the majority of the film’s talented cast in spite of their memorable likenesses in the film.
 Ben Mendelsohn stars as Rogue One’s villain Orson Krennic, who is so sedentary throughout the story his character had every reason to be instantly forgettable (and Mendelsohn wouldn’t have been the one to blame).
 Krennic, however, always draped in white, looks interesting—holding the veneer of a futuristic Roman senator—and Mendelsohn plays the role with an awkward authority that gave his brand of villainy a human touch reminiscent of Laurence Olivier’s Crassus in Spartacus (1960).

 Edwards, unfortunately, isn’t Joss Whedon—whose ability to make characters pop off the screen relied on more than just capable actors.
 A lot of Rogue One’s most critical errors simply came with its overuse of expository dialogue.
-Backstories are always told, sometime in ridiculously inane detail (hearing a character describe to another character something they both know slowly becomes agonizing).
-The actors’ oral delivery of these histories and backstories can certainly feel authentic at times, but they do little to nothing to give personal relationships any clout or tragedies any gravity.
+Backstories are always told, sometime in ridiculously boring detail (hearing a character describe to another character something they both know slowly becomes an agonizing trend).
+The actors’ oral delivery of these histories and backstories can certainly feel authentic, but they do little to give personal relationships any real clout or gravity.
 Just as it was with Godzilla (2014) Gareth Edwards can’t quite touch on the human component of his film, nor match the visual thrills with the emotional one.

 Though it never promises to stand-out from the inevitable cluster of Star Wars films to come there’s a verve to Edwards’ attempt at a realer, more audaciously vicious Star Wars which makes Rogue One‘s low-profile straightforwardness somewhat necessary among the hulking trilogies and never-ending canons.